Hi, Ray here again.

-Hi, time to turn my hand to another recipe from the Curry Focus website.
-I went vegetarian again and picked the Spiced Potato and Cauliflower, listed on most curry menus that I’ve seen as Aloo Gobi.
+Time to turn my hand to another recipe from the Curry Focus website.
+I went vegetarian again and picked the Spiced Potato and Cauliflower recipe, listed on most curry menus that I’ve seen as Aloo Gobi.

 There are very few ingredients and all I had to buy was the cauliflower and poppyseeds.